MeiChieh/Learn-Capitals/README.md

 Learn Capitals is a front-end project using countries data from REST Countries api (https://restcountries.eu/).
-It is presented as a chatting app form, the chatbot will actively ask you what the capital of a country is, and show the answer after user answered.
-It will also provides more information of the country afterwards!
+It is presented as form of chatting app, the chatbot will actively ask you what the capital of a country is, and show the answer after user answered.
+It also provide more information of the country afterwards!

 This project is built with React.js cli and fully responsiive.